Privatehive/gcp-hosted-github-runner/README.md

 #### The VM Instance immediately stops after it was created without processing a workflow job

 The VM will shoutdown itself if the registration at the GitHub runner group fails.
 This can be caused by:
-* An invalid/expired runner registration token (if token registration is performed).
+* An invalid jit-config.
-* A typo in the GitHub Organization name.
-Check the Terraform variable `github_organization` for typos.
+* A typo in the GitHub Enterprise, Organization, Repository name.
+Check the Terraform variables `github_enterprise`, `github_organization`, `github_repositories` for typos.
-* A not existing GitHub runner group within the Organization.
+* A not existing GitHub runner group within the Enterprise/Organization.
 Check the Terraform variable `github_runner_group` for typos.

 You can observer the runner registration process by connecting to the VM instance via SSH and running:
 ```